sodabubblewine/sodabubblewine.github.io/README.md

 ## \#2025-1020-1523

 A schedule is a list of things to do in a specific order.
 Once a schedule is made it may be changed depending on what turns up on it or depending on a change in circumstances.
 Programs are schedules of action.
-First do this, then do that, and if this other thing happens to this other other thing.
+First do this, then do that, and if this other thing happens do this other other thing.

 The general method of following a schedule is to do the next thing on the list until the list is empty.
 In javascript, functions describe actions to take.
 If the name of a function is 'act' then you make a program that takes that action by appending a closed pair of parentheses 'act()'.
 If a schedule is a list of actions, i.e. functions, then following the schedule means taking each action in the list until the list is empty.